scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 Acknowledgements
 ----------------

-The author would like to Karlynn Chan and Rand R. Wilcox as well as Elizabeth Dlha and the entire Deepnote team for their support of this project.
+The author would like to thank Karlynn Chan and Rand R. Wilcox as well as Elizabeth Dlha and the entire Deepnote team for their support of this project.
 In addition, the author would like to thank Kelvin Lee for his insightful review of this manuscript.